PhastPhood/jeff-gao-food/mapo-tofu/README.md

  - __Edible flowers__ — if you're a hipster AND pretentious

 ### Other variations
 Danny Bowien cooks some aged beef fat in the pan before adding the meat to add additional fat and flavor.
-His old version braised the whole thing slowly in the oven (like a bolognese) instead of cooking everything really quickly in a wok.
+His old version braised the whole thing slowly in the oven (like a bolognese) instead of cooking everything really quickly in a wok, which makes the meat a little softer.

 David Chang blends and folds the silken tofu into the sauce and mixes it into the sauce to give it a silkier texture and then uses this to coat rice cakes.